Statistics Definitions > Line Graph

 - You can create a simple line graph at the NCES Kids’ Zone.

 - If you have a function (an equation), try an online graphing calculator.

 Problems with Line Graphs.

-Line graphs are very easy to mislead.
+Line graphs can be misleading.
 For example, this graph shows sales data for 4 days.
 What’s wrong with it?